 2 Through this standard the notion of customer refers to several actors ,in relation to the project phase.
 In fact a customer can be e.g. a scientific community in phase 0, a commercial user in phase A or an Agency in phase B. A supplier can on the other hand be an Agency in both phase 0 and phase A.

-Figure 4-1 shows the boundaries of the system engineering discipline, its relationship with production, operations, product assurance and management disciplines and its internal partition into the following functions:
+Figure 4-1 shows the boundaries of system engineering (for which the indicated interactions between the identified major disciplines is not exhaustive but indicative), its relationship with production, operations, product assurance and management disciplines (and their cross-interaction is indicated as “interface areas” in the figure) and its internal partition into the following system engineering sub-functions:

 requirement engineering, which consist on requirement analysis and validation, requirement allocation, and requirement maintenance;